erjank/teaching/load.md

 of the same problem-solving strategy just demonstrated, but with a small number of blanks for the learner to fill in.
 The next problem is also of the same type, but has more blanks, and so on until the learner is asked to solve the entire problem.

-FIXME: introduce the term "scaffolding" here.
+(The material that *isn't* blank is often referred to as _scaffolding_, since it serves the same purpose as the scaffolding set up temporarily at a building site.)

 For example, someone teaching Python might start by explaining this: